Two-Phase Treatment at Brazos Valley Orthodontics

 WHAT IS THE ADVANTAGE OF TWO-PHASE ORTHODONTIC TREATMENT?

 Two-phase orthodontics aims to address dental issues early on before they become severe and require more extensive treatment later in life.
-The first treatment phase typically involves using orthodontic appliances, such as braces or a retainer, to guide the growth and development of the jaw and teeth.
+The first treatment phase typically involves using orthodontic appliances, headgear, limited braces (brackets only on selected teeth), specialized retainers, expanders, or space maintainers, to guide the growth and development of the jaw and teeth.
 Doing this can help create a more favorable environment for the second phase of treatment, which typically involves braces to straighten the teeth.

 Two-phase orthodontic treatment is a specialized process that combines tooth straightening and physical and facial changes.
 Two-phase treatment aims to maximize the opportunity to accomplish the ideal healthy, functional, and aesthetic result that will remain stable throughout your child's life.